huhailinguist/huhailinguist.github.io/projects/index.md

 ## Stylistic features of original and translated Chinese

-We use corpus and computational methods to analyze and understand lexical, syntactic and discourse-level features of (human) translated Chinese, compared with original Chinese.
-Ruoze Huang (黄若泽) from The Chinese University of Hong Kong first suggested this project and has been a tremendous help in corpus compilation and data analysis (see his webpage here).
+We use corpus and computational methods to explore lexical, syntactic and discourse-level features of (human) translated Chinese, compared with original Chinese.
+The broader goal is to analyze and understand *translationese*, or *翻译腔*.

 This is joint work with Chien-Jer Charles Lin, Sandra Kübler, Wen Li, and others.
+Particularly, Ruoze Huang (黄若泽) from Xiamen University/The Chinese University of Hong Kong first suggested this project and has helped in corpus compilation and data analysis.

 Currently we have the following papers, abstracts accepted or in prep.